Simmel-Yan/On-Chain-Audit/README.md

 These commands generate `VRF.go` and `testVRF.go`, which are used to deploy and call contracts.

 ## Deploy Contracts
 Before deploying the contracts, make sure that you have initiates the Ethereum test chain.
 In this project we use [Ganache](https://archive.trufflesuite.com/ganache/), because it is easy to use.
+The default port of Ganache is 7545, which is useful when we deploy a contract.
+(See `./deployVRF/deployVRF.go` and `./deployTestVRF/deployTestVRF.go` line 18.)

+In this part, the generated keystore is used, to.
+(See `deployVRF.go` and `deployTestVRF.go` line 46.)

-Run `./deployVRF/deployVRF.go` and `./deployTestVRF/deployTestVRF.go` to deploy contract VRF and testVRF, as follows.
+To deploy contract VRF and testVRF, run `deployVRF.go` and `deployTestVRF.go`, as follows.
 ```
 > cd deployVRF
 > go run deployVRF.go
 > cd ../deployTestVRF
 > go run deployTestVRF.go
 ```
+We can check the deployed contracts on Ganache desktop, and the contract address will be used when we call the contract.

 ## Call Contracts